Guimeng-Leo-Liu/Real-time-face-detection-with-GUI/README.md

 # Face-detection-with-GUI
-A application with face detection + smile detection + eyes blink detection
+A application with face detection + smile detection + eyes blink detection using pyqt5